 Is there anything more beautiful than a Sassy Fruit Platter?
 Serving a carved fruit platter at your next event will definitely bring oohs and ahhhs from the crowd.

 - It’s a healthy choice at every party.

 - You’ll feel like an artist when you carve a watermelon!

 - There are many occasions to serve this platter, including baby showers, weddings, brunch, bridal teas…and more!

 How to Carve a Mini Watermelon

-To carve a mini watermelon, the most important tool you’ll need is a handy dandy melon carver. (ad) This little gadget has helped me get through lots of weddings, showers, and bridal teas in style.
+To carve a mini watermelon, the most important tool you’ll need is a handy, dandy melon carver. (ad) This little gadget has helped me get through lots of occasions in style.

 Arranging the Fruit